 - Developers of the EPUB specification benefit from the work of the entire Web community.
 As an example, ebooks accessibility is leveraged by the work done by the W3C on the subject [WAI].

-- Developers of EPUB authoring solutions can create such tools as variants of Web authoring solutions.
+- Developers of EPUB authoring solutions can create these tools as variants of Web authoring solutions.

-- Developers of reading applications can use as core for their rendering engine an off-the-shelves Web browser engine.
+- Developers of reading applications can (and should) use as core for their rendering engine an off-the-shelves Web browser engine.

 In short, using Web Standards, the publishing industry avoids reinventing the wheel … note that it must still adapt this “wheel” to the chapters and pages of ebooks, i.e. the electronic version of a codex.